IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-6.md

 'views': 'https://streams-console-c6d1.ng.bluemix.net/streams/rest/instances/dd5f603a-7fb1-4e9b-861c-e15542e2d423/views'
 ```

 A complete reference for the types of resources and their fields can be found in the [IBM Streams Knowledge Center](https://www.ibm.com/support/knowledgecenter/SSCRJU_4.2.0/com.ibm.streams.restapi.doc/doc/restapis.html).
 As previously mentioned, resource elements are arranged in a hierarchy.
-The `StreamsConnection` object exposes methods for retrieving its children; similarly, we can understand the child elements of the`instance` resource by inspecting its methods:
+We can understand the child elements of the`instance` resource by inspecting its methods:

 ```
 >>> instance.